judith-tonhauser/attitude_preds_projection/README.txt

 20 clause-embedding predicates

 exp1: no fact (2 random blocks: projection / at-issueness)
+Pilot and main experiment, including results, was moved to CB+ repo (May 20, 2021)

 exp2: with fact (2 random blocks: projection / at-issueness)